Our ETL software makes it easy to automate FTP uploads and downloads. Here is a basic example of FTP workflow.

 We also offer FTP monitor which constantly monitors FTP servers for new files arrivals.

 Our ETL software supports all possible variations of FTP protocol

 How FTP works

 A host that provides an FTP service may additionally provide anonymous FTP access.
-Users typically login to the service with an 'anonymous' account when prompted for user name.
+Users typically log in to the service with an 'anonymous' account when prompted for a username.
 Although users are commonly asked to send their email address in lieu of a password, no verification is actually performed on the supplied data.